 Except, even if you choose every last fixture yourself, you still need a professional to actually create the detailed plans.
 Their expertise is essential for ensuring that the builder can execute those all-important plans correctly.

-Like the other costs on this list, the price of hiring a draftsman depends on what you have in mind for your home.
+Like the other costs on this list, the price of hiring a draftsman or architect depends on what you have in mind for your home.

 However, the variation isn’t quite as much.
 Most draftsman charge between $100 and $130 an hour.
 For a 1-2 bedroom house, expect to pay $400 to $1,500.
 For 4-5 bedrooms, you’ll spend anywhere from $1,200 to $3,000.

-If you want a new home but don’t need it to be one-of-a-kind, you can always purchase a preexisting plan and then pay a draftsman to alter the blueprint as you so desire.
+If you want a new home but don’t need it to be one-of-a-kind, you can always purchase a pre-existing plan and then pay an architect to alter the blueprint as you so desire.
 That would cut costs significantly.